-Crack software is free software, but free is not always an option, downloading a cracked or pirated software has some risk for a reason of which it is not from a reliable source and pirated software is lack or outdated security features.
+Crack software is free software, but free is not always an option, downloading cracked or pirated software has some risks for a reason of which it is not from a reliable source, and pirated software is lack outdated security features.

-5. Be careful What You Posed or Upload on Social Media.
+5. Be careful about What You Posed or Upload on Social Media.

-Social media are used to express our emotions, to communicate with our loved one and friends but social media can also aggravate our internet safety by exposing our self to some of the cybercriminals that may spy on us.
+Social media are used to express our emotions and to communicate with our loved ones and friends but social media can also aggravate our internet safety by exposing us to some of the cybercriminals that may spy on us.

 Did you know that hackers and scammers used social media to spy on you, and what you upload or posted online can be used against you and what you posted on Social can’t be completely deleted?

-6. Used VPN to Hide your Identity on the Web if possible.
+6. Used a VPN to Hide your Identity on the Web if possible.